Coffeelot/cw-darkweb/README.md

 2) X ads are created by randomly picking from the list in Config.DarkwebAds
 3) If an ad has `chance` defined then we also check for this chance to be include, if not we skip this ad.

+The player auction work like this:
+1) Create an account
+2) Mark your waypoint (this will be the meeting spot sent to the buyer)
+3) Go to the Market tab and create an ad
+4) Wait for buyers to bid
+5) Accept the bid
+6) Meet up

 > If you have feedback and suggestions then post about it in the Discord

 **Features:**
 - Darkweb tablet
-- Customizeable ads (see Create an Ad section)
+- Customizeable generated ads (see Create an Ad section)
+- Player accounts
+- Player auctions
 - Randomly generated ads at set interavals
 - Randomly generated dead drops for pickup
 - Dead drop export for use with other scripts

 **Planned features:**
 - Metadata checks for items
-- Player to Player ads with dead drops for both sides
-- Player accounts (to have stores and validate sellers/buyers etc)
+- A short-term chat

 ### THE CONFIG IS SETUP FOR DEBUG/TESTING SO MAKE SURE TO GO OVER IT BEFORE USE!!!
 Also, not tested with QB inventory, but should support it